Find Trade Skills Schools

 The states with the most job growth for Bill Collector are Utah, Maryland, and Tennessee.
 Watch out if you plan on working in Illinois, Maine, or Alabama.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Bill and Account Collectors is somewhere between $24,620 and $55,360.
+The salary for Bill and Account Collectors ranges between about $24,620 and $55,360 a year.

 undefined